apache/age-website/docs/advanced/advanced.md

 ## Querying Multiple Graphs

 There is no restriction to the number of graphs an SQL statement can query.
-Allowing users to query more than one graph at the same time.
+Users may query multiple graphs simultaneously.

 ```postgresql